aridjayarecipes/cutesrecipes.web.app/content/post/2240-step-by-step-guide-to-make-perfect-my-granny-and-39-s-onigiri-with-pickled-plum-and-bonito-flakes.md

-So that's going to wrap it up for this special food my granny's onigiri with pickled plum and bonito flakes recipe.
+So that's going to wrap it up for this special food my granny&#39;s onigiri with pickled plum and bonito flakes recipe.
 Thanks so much for your time.
 I'm sure you can make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Don't forget to save this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!